-Element Description Recommendations/Custom Recommendations Recommendations for this type of issue, including examples, as well as custom recommendations that your organization defined.
+Element Description Recommendations/Custom Recommendations Recommendations for this type of issue, including examples, and any custom recommendations that your organization defined.
 Tips/Custom Tips Tips for this type of issue, including any custom tips that your organization defined.
 References/Custom References Reference information, including any custom reference that your organization defined.